 In the last section, we outlined the theoretical and computational underpinnings of our approach.
 Now we illustrate its empirical application using ten pairs of plant-pollinator communities for which we explored their manageability and the relative importance of their constituent species.
 The networks were constructed from previously published visitation data collected from pollination communities in Bristol, UK (Lopezaraiza-Mikel et al. 2007) and in Cap de Creus National Park, Spain (Bartomeus et al. 2008).
 Notably, each network pair was composed of a community invaded by a plant and a community ''free'' of the invasive species (Table S1).
 In the four British uninvaded communities, the non-invaded plots were obtained by experimentally removing all the flowers of the invasive species Impatients grandulifera.
 In contrast, the Spanish uninvaded communities were obtained from plots that had not yet been colonised by either of the invasive species Carpobrotus affine acinaciformis or Opuntia stricta.
 The structure of all networks was determined using visitation frequency which has been shown to be an appropriate surrogate for interspecific effects in pollination networks (Vázquez et al. 2005; Bascompte et al. 2006).
-To examine whether this decision would influence our results, we also evaluated the effect of using pollinator efficiency or importance as alternative measures of species interactions in a different data set (Ne’Eman et al. 2010; Ballantyne et al. 2015), and we found quantitatively similar results for all of these options (Supplementary Information S1).
+To examine whether this decision would influence our results, we also evaluated the effect of using pollinator efficiency or importance as alternative measures of species interactions in a different data set that lacked invasive species (Ne’Eman et al. 2010; Ballantyne et al. 2015), and we found quantitatively similar results for all of these options (Supplementary Information S1).

 Community manageability

 Given the different networks, we began by quantifying their manageability.
 To do so, we calculated the maximum matching of the corresponding pollination network, and estimated the minimum proportion of species that need directed interventions to fully control the species abundances in the community.
-To simplify the analysis we only analysed the largest component in a network if it had more than one (two species are in different components if there exists no path between them and are hence independent of each other in terms of network control).
+To simplify the analysis, we only analysed the largest component in a network if it had more than one (two species are in different components if there exists no path between them and are hence independent of each other in terms of network control).
 Smaller components were present in eleven out of the twenty networks and were typically composed of just one plant and one pollinator.
-Their removal represented an overall loss of 2.7% of the total species interactions.
+Their removal represented an average loss of XX% of species per network and YY% of the interactions per network.

 Weighting & directing links

 Recall that the aforementioned maximum matching algorithm requires a directed network in which a link between species i and j pointing to species j indicates that the abundance of j can be affected by the abundance of i.
 This implies that we need first to identify a directionality for the links between species that in consistent with the dynamics of the community.
 In some ecological networks, establishing the directionality is relatively straightforward, for example when links represent biomass transfer or energy flow.
 Interspecific effects in pollination networks, however, are not strictly directed since the benefit is mutual between interacting species.
 Nevertheless, the relative extent to which a given pair of interacting species affect each other can be quantified by the magnitude of the mutual dependence (Bascompte et al. 2006).
 The dependency of plant i on pollinator j, dij, is the proportion of the visits coming from pollinator j compared to all pollinator visits to plant i.
 Likewise, the dependency of pollinator j on plant i, dji, is the ratio of the visits by pollinator j to plant i and all visits of pollinator j.
-As the dependencies are not symmetric, its use generates a weighted bipartite network in which all interacting pairs are connected by two directed links (Figure 2b).
+As dependencies are not symmetric, its use generates a weighted bipartite network in which all interacting pairs are connected by two directed links (Figure 2b).